John Weider: Later career

 Weider later joined Stud, a group that featured guitarist-bassist Jim Cregan, who would become Family's final bass player in 1972.
 The band also included the rhythm section of John Wilson and Richard McCracken from Taste, Rory Gallagher's pre-solo power trio.
 Weider served as a multi-instrumentalist in Stud, playing guitar, bass, piano, violin and cello.
 After Stud broke up, Weider did some session work and released his self-titled debut solo album in 1976.
 In the mid 1970s, he was also a member of the band Moonrider with Keith West.
 Weider played violin and sang backing vocals on "Nightmare (Please Wake Me Up)", the closing track from the Who's John Entwistle's second solo album, Whistle Rymes (1972).
 He played guitar on the Alice Cooper track "I'm Flash", which also featured Entwistle, on the album Flash Fearless Vs. the Zorg Women, Pts.
 5 & 6 (1975), and later Cooper's 4-CD box set The Life and Crimes of Alice Cooper (1999).

 In 1979, he was featured on Gulliver's album Ridin' the Wind.

 Weider's more recent albums have been more closely associated with new-age music.

 Death

-In its July 2025 issue, MOJO magazine reported that Weider had died earlier that year.
-The magazine did not provide a date of death or a cause.
+Weider died in Los Angeles, California in March 2025, at the age of 77.